 Summit County Bike Trails: Colorado Trail

-Following a beautiful section of the Colorado Trail, this loop explores forested hillsides and open meadows above the Swan River Valley.
-The West Ridge section of the Colorado Trail includes some of the area's most popular singletrack.
+Following a beautiful section of the Colorado Trail, this loop explores forested hillsides above the Swan River Valley.

-This trail is quite rideable in the opposite direction and also can be split into three shorter loops by parking either at the dredge boat parking lot, 2.6 miles up Tiger Road or near the old Tiger Townsite, 4.8 miles up Tiger Road.
+Know Before You Go: This trail is quite rideable in the opposite direction and also can be split into three shorter loops by parking either at the dredge boat parking lot, 2.6 miles up Tiger Road or near the old Tiger Townsite, 4.8 miles up Tiger Road.
 Use either the North Fork Road or Horseshoe Gulch Road as connections back to your vehicle.
 The 6-mile loop following the Middle Fork Road and the first section of the trail is the easiest.
-If you use Horseshoe Gulch Road, park at the Dredge Boat Parking Lot and follow the trail through the bridges.
-Shortly after passing by a green gate is the CO Trail intersection – left to the villas at Swans Nest/Revette Drive and right to climb up to West Ridge.
+If you use Horseshoe Gulch Road, park at the Dredge Boat Parking Lot, and follow the trail that leads to two newly constructed bridges.
+Turn left after the second bridge to reach Horseshoe Gulch Road.
 Please stay on the trail, as all surrounding land is private and you will be trespassing if you wander.
-This trail is maintained entirely by volunteers, who provide feedback to the Forest Service and Colorado Trail Foundation about the trail's condition.
+This trail is maintained entirely by volunteers, who provide feedback to the Forest Service and Colorado Trail Foundation about the trail’s condition.
 Please ride responsibly so comments regarding cyclists are positive and the trail remains open to them.
 Also, anticipate other cyclists, hikers and horsemen on this popular trail.
 Expect to yield and use caution around blind corners, especially when descending.
 Expect traffic on Tiger Road.